oracle/pgql-lang/pages/pgql-1.5-spec.md

 ```
 ### MATCH_NUMBER

-The `ELEMENT_NUMBER` function allows for obtaining a unique identifier for each match to a graph pattern.
+The `MATCH_NUMBER` function allows for obtaining a unique identifier for each match to a graph pattern.

 For example: